Rees Howells Intercessor

 After receiving twelve Jewish children, war was declared on Germany, and because the College saw this as a massive unexpected political shift, plans had to be changed.
 Jewish refugees could no longer enter Britain.
 It was another hard test to see the estate bought by prayer and faith alone; then the war came, and they could not take the 1,000-2,000 Jewish children from mainland Europe that they had intended to rescue, raise and educate.

 The Lord told them that they would have thousands of pounds out of it to use for the Kingdom.
-The M.O.D. commandeered the mansion and some of the land during the war for the use by Americans.
-Then the mansion was offered to a children’s charity, who considered it but eventually refused it because of its size, the cost of its maintenance and the policy change in children’s homes, from large institutions to smaller intimate homes.
+The M.O.D. commandeered the mansion and some of the land during the war for use by Americans.
+Then the mansion was offered to a children’s charity, which considered it but eventually refused it because of its size, the cost of its maintenance and the policy change in children’s homes, from large institutions to smaller intimate homes.
 Many years later Samuel Howells sold it and put the money into the Kingdom.
 Today the Penllergaer grounds, part of the Penllergaer Valley Woods, are open for the public to walk in.

 The Visit of the Emperor of Ethiopia